circonus/docs/content/circonus/administration/enterprise-brokers.md

   of the interface over which remote addresses are reachable.
 * `CLUSTER_NAME` : The name of a cluster to join or create.
 If the named cluster already exists, this broker will join it.
 If it does not exist, a new cluster will be created with this broker as a member.  **Note:** Once a broker is part of a cluster of more than 1 node, `CLUSTER_NAME` may no longer be changed, it can only be decommissioned to remove it from the cluster.
   Spaces are allowed but must be quoted.  e.g., `CLUSTER_NAME="My Cluster Name"`.
 * `CONTACT_GROUP` : The numeric ID of a
   [contact_group](https://login.circonus.com/resources/api/calls/contact_group)
   to associate with this broker.
 This contact group will receive notifications if the broker becomes disconnected from Circonus.
+* `DISABLE_CRASH_REPORTS` : By default, [crash reports](#automated-crash-reporting)
+  are uploaded to Circonus.
+Setting this variable to any non-empty value disables this reporting.
 * `EXTERNAL_HOST` : The IPv4 address to which system agents and any other
   clients should connect to submit metrics.
 If not specified, the default is to use the source address of the interface over which remote addresses are